Greg44DevWeb/storeKeeper/server/README.md

 # STOREKEEPER API

-StoreKeeper is an app for training center
+StoreKeeper is an app for training center build in NoSql mode.

 ## Installation